ruiramos/infrastructure-fun/README.md

 This is all quite simple stuff, as you can see the [ingress](./kubernetes/basic-ingress.yaml) uses the `ambassador` service, using the static IP address and certificates we've created just now.
 There's a few limiting things with these managed certificates like the fact that you can't use wildcards, so for now we have to specify each domain/sub-domain we'll be using in the certificate Kubernetes resource definition.

-There are a bunch of annoying things to do here related with the `ambassador`'s health checks [documented here](https://www.getambassador.io/docs/latest/topics/running/ambassador-with-gke/#5-configure-ambassador-to-do-http---https-redirection) - we need to point the Ingress backend health check to use the `ambassador-admin` `NodePort`, as the `ambassador` will return a 301 to everything it doesn't think it's HTTPS.
+There are a final annoying thing to do here related with the `ambassador`'s health checks [documented here](https://www.getambassador.io/docs/latest/topics/running/ambassador-with-gke/#5-configure-ambassador-to-do-http---https-redirection) - we need to point the Ingress backend health check to use the `ambassador-admin` `NodePort`, as the `ambassador` will return a 301 to everything it doesn't think it's HTTPS.
+This was done on the Google Cloud UI directly. :(

 ### Route traffic to the deployed service